ironscar/spring-six-pro/readme.md

   - When we can use the `persist` method of the entity manager to insert object into table as row
   - This also updates the reference of the object inserted to contain the id with which it was inserted if using generatedValue and autoIncrement
 - We can also use `@Transactional` from spring-framework package to make the method transactional
+  - we should specify these on the service layer as a best practice instead of dao layer
 - To update single entity, we can first use entity manager to find them, update the values of the object and then calling `merge` method of the entity manager with new object to update it in DB
   - For multiple entities, refer to JPQL section
 - We let the student class implement `Serializable` interface and specify a `serialVersionUID` so as to help with Serialization/Deserialization